brett8883/Super-Firmware_Cache/P4Standard_Super_Patcher_FC/readme.md

 Know what you are doing before you use this.
 ********************************************************************************************

-Full Change Log for Super-Patcher Standard Spark DJI Super-Patcher Custom Flight Controller
+Full Change Log for Super-Patcher Phantom 4 Standard DJI Super-Patcher Custom Flight Controller

 *this list includes ALL paramters that were changed even hardcoded values (galileo not config with parameters)